-The Emergency Management component indicators are shown in Figure 30.
+The Emergency Management component indicators are shown in Figure 29.
 The use of computer aided dispatch is widespread and is reported in three fourths of the emergency vehicles.
-Deployment of in-vehicle navigation systems is very limited.
+Deployment of in-vehicle navigation systems is expanding rapidly and more than doubled in 2004.

-Figure 30 Emergency Management in the Largest 78 Metropolitan Areas
+Figure 29 Emergency Management in the Largest 78 Metropolitan Areas